New State Funding Opportunities

 At Housing Tools, we understand the special needs and challenges that local governments and Continua of Care face in securing the necessary State and Federal funding to meet their affordable housing needs.
 Our team has the knowledge and experience to help you successfully navigate today’s complex funding environment.
 Our Community Development Manager, Sherry Morgado, has over 24 years of experience working within rural and suburban City and County government to fund, develop, and implement community development and housing programs.
 Housing Tools’ Principal, James Coles, compliments this expertise with over 13 years of affordable housing development experience and 7 years of local government experience.

-Our firm can assist your organization with applications for:
+Our firm can assist organizations with applications for:

 - Housing for a Healthy California Program funding, established by AB74